awsdocs/amazon-cloudfront-developer-guide/doc_source/real-time-logs.md

 1. Choose the desired setting for the real\-time log configuration\.
 Note the following:
    + By default, all **Fields** are chosen\.
 To remove a field, do one of the following:
-     + Use the **Choose fields** drop down menu to remove the selection from the fields that you don’t want to include in the real\-time log configuration\.
+     + Use the **Choose fields** drop\-down menu to remove the selection from the fields that you don’t want to include in the real\-time log configuration\.
      + Use the expand button \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/console-expand-button.png)\) to view all fields, then use the remove button \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/console-remove-button.png)\) to remove the fields that you don’t want to include in the real\-time log configuration\.
    + For **IAM role**, you can choose **Create new service role** to let the console create the IAM role for you\.
 You must have permission to create IAM roles\.
    + You can use the setting in the **Distribution** section to choose a CloudFront distribution and cache behavior to attach to the real\-time log configuration\.